Deducteam/hol2dk/README.md

 [Lambdapi](https://github.com/Deducteam/lambdapi) is a proof assistant based on the λΠ-calculus modulo rewriting that can read and generate Dedukti proofs.

+[Coq](https://coq.inria.fr/) is a proof assistant based on the Calculus of Inductive Constructions.

 Installing HOL-Light
 --------------------